-Given that x has a Poisson distribution with parameter λ, ... | Study Prep in Pearson+
+Given that X has a Poisson distribution with parameter λ, ... | Study Prep in Pearson+

-In the context of probability, what is the sample space when rolling a standard -sided die?
+In the context of probability, how is a related to a ?

 Table of contents